Home To Prospective Students

 Section 3: Pronunciation Drills

-After you observed the dialogue and reading passage from the previous section, you have probably had a thorough understanding of how supra-segmental features work in American English.
-The following practices are sentence exercises for each reduction feature we introduce in this unit.
-Practice them, and you will find becoming fluent like a native speaker is not hard.
+After you observed the dialogue and reading passages from the previous section, you have probably had a thorough understanding of how grouping of words help with stress.
+The following practices are sentence exercises for each feature we introduce in this unit.
+Practice them, and you will get the rhythm of spoken English.

 Section 4: Variety Show